 The main reasons for using such software are cost reduction, improved processing speed, and increased accuracy of identity verification.
 And, of course, being GDPR compliant with the ability to mask sensitive information or only process the required information.

-What can you expect from Klippa’s KYC Software?
+What to Expect from Klippa’s KYC Software

 Do you want to automate your KYC or AML process for your real estate business?
 Book a demo with one of our product experts via the form below, or contact us directly.